bdjerome/GPX-Planner/notes/Notes.md

 #Future Improvements
+- Graphical outputs so users understand how fatigue decay is affecting performance (same with hill adjustment)
 - Ability to add cutoff times to custom markers
 - More experimentation and understanding of pace functions (VO2, decay)
 - Add negative split possibility to pace calculation